amnestywebsite/amnesty-death-penalty/README.md

 2. Transform the shapefiles into geojson removing Antarctica: `ogr2ogr -f GeoJSON -where "SU_A3 <> 'ATA'" world.json ne_50m_admin_0_countries/ne_50m_admin_0_countries.shp`
 3. Transform the geojson into topojson: `topojson --id-property iso_a3 -p name -o world-topo.json world.json`
 4. The object name in the topojson file needs to match the name in our JavaScript file, in this case "countries".
+5. Note that for the border changes I have used https://mapshaper.org/.
+This allows you to make all of the same changes in the browser and doesn't require any software to be installed
-5. The resulting file is around 500kb.
+6. The resulting file using mapshaper is a bit larger, 700kb.
 We could go smaller by doing the same process using the lower resolution (1:110m) or higher by using the higher resolution (1:10m).

 ## Fixes disputed territories process
 ### Get the two shapefiles into a separate geojson file